ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 .. note::

-    This strategy is likely biasing towards overestimating extreme birthweights or gestational ages.
+    The strategy of assuming a uniform distribution on each risk category is likely biasing towards overestimating extreme birthweights or gestational ages.
 For example, in the 0-500g category, most babies are probably pretty close to 500g, not equally likely to be <1 gram versus 499-500 grams.

 Restrictions
 ++++++++++++